Dherse/masterproef/content/2_ecosystem.typ

 - a documentation generator: to generate documentation for the code;
 - a build system: to easily build the code into a form that can be executed by the device.

-This shows that any endeavour to create such an ecosystem is a large undertaking.
+With the number of components desired one can conclude that any endeavour to create such an ecosystem is a large undertaking.
 Such a large undertaking needs to be carefully planned and executed.
 And to do so, it is important to look at existing ecosystems and analyse them.
-This section will analyse the ecosystems of the following languages:
+This section will analyse the ecosystems of the following languages, when relevant:
 - #emph[C]: a low-level language that is mostly used for embedded systems and operating systems;
 - #emph[Rust]: a modern systems language mostly used for embedded systems and high performance applications;
 - #emph[Python]: a high-level language that is mostly used for scripting and data science;
-- #emph[Java]: a high-level language that is mostly used for enterprise applications.
+- #emph[@vhdl]: an #gloss("hdl", long: true) that is used to describe digital hardware;
+- #emph[@verilog-ams]: an analog simulation language that has been used to describe photonic circuits @ansys_lumerical;

-Each of these ecosystems come with a certain set of tools in addition to the aforementioned core components.
+Each of these ecosystems comes with a certain set of tools in addition to the aforementioned core components.
 Some of these languages come with tooling directly built by the maintainers of the languages, while others leave the development of these tools to the community.
-However, it should be noted, that, in general, tools maintained by the language maintainers directly tend to have a higher quality and broader usage than community-maintained tools.
+However, it should be noted that, in general, tools maintained by the language maintainers directly tend to have a higher quality and broader usage than community-maintained tools.

 Additionally, the analysis done in this section will give pointers towards the language choice used in the development of the language that will be presented in @sec_phos, which will be a custom @dsl language for photonic processors.
 As this language will not be self-hosted -- its compiler will not be written in itself -- it will need to use an existing language to create its ecosystem.

-=== Language specification
+=== Language specification & reference

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [ Adapted from @jones_forms_2007 ])[
-    A *programming language specification* is a document that formally defines a programming language, such that there is an understanding of what programs in that language means @jones_forms_2007.
+    A *programming language specification* is a document that formally defines a programming language, such that there is an understanding of what programs in that language means.
+This document can be used to ensure that all implementations of the language are compatible with one another.
 ]

+#info-box(kind: "definition", footer: [ Adapted from @jones_forms_2007 ])[
+    A *programming language reference* is a document that outlines the syntax, features and usage of a programming language.
+It serves as a simplified version of the specification and is usually written during development of the language.
+]

-From this definition, one can conclude that, for languages that are expected to have more than one implementation, it is essential to have a strict specification.
-Indeed, code that is written following this specification should therefore be able to be executed by any implementation of the language.
+A programming specification is useful for languages that are expected to have more than one implementation, as it outlines what a program in that languages is expected to do.
+Indeed, code that is written following this specification should therefore be able to be executed by any implementation of the language and produce the same output.
 However, this is not always the case, several languages with proprietary implementations, such as #emph[VHDL] and #emph[SystemC] -- two languages used for hardware description of digital electronics -- have issues with vendored versions of the language @Chacko2019CaseSO.

 This previous point is particularly interesting for the application at hand: assuming that the goal is to reuse an existing specification for the creation of a new photonic @hdl, then it is important to select a language that has a specification.
 However, if the design calls for an @api implemented in a given language instead, then it does not matter.
 Indeed, in the latter case, the specification is the implementation itself.

 Additionally, when reusing an existing specification for a different purpose than the intended one, it is important to check that the specification is not too restrictive.
 Indeed, as has been previously shown in @photonic_processor, the programming of photonic processors is different from the programming of electronic processors.
 Therefore, special care has to be taken that the specification allows for the expression of the necessary concepts.
 This is particularly important for languages that are not designed for hardware description, such as #emph[C] and #emph[Python].
 Given that photonics has a different target application and different semantics, most notably the fact that photonic processors are continuous analog systems -- rather than digital processes -- these languages may lack the needed constructs to express the necessary concepts, they may not be suitable for the development of a photonic @hdl.
 Given the effort required to modify the specification of an existing language, it may be better to create a new language from dedicated for photonic programming.

 Furthermore, the language specification is only an important part of the ecosystem being designed when reusing an existing language.
 However, if creating a new language or an @api, then the specification is irrelevant.
 It is however desirable to create a specification when creating a new language, as it can be used a thread guiding development.
 With the special consideration that a specification is only useful when the language is mature, immature languages change often and may break their own specification.
-And maintaining a changing specification as the language evolve, may lower the speed at which work may be done.
-Looking at #emph[Rust], it is widely used despite lacking a formal specification @the_rust_reference.
+And maintaining a changing specification as the language evolve may lower the speed at which work is done.
+For example, #emph[Rust] is widely used despite lacking a formal specification @rust-reference.

 === Compiler

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [ Adapter from @aho2006compilers ])[
-    A *compiler* is a program that translates code written in a higher level programming language into a lower level programming language or format, so that it can be executed by a computer or programmed onto a device @aho2006compilers.
+    A *compiler* is a program that translates code written in a higher level programming language into a lower level programming language or format, so that it can be executed by a computer or programmed onto a device.
 ]

 The compiler has an important task, they translate the user's code from a higher level language, which can still remain quite low-level, as in the case of #emph[C], into a low-level representation that can be executed.
 The type of language used determines the complexity of the compiler, in general, the higher the level of abstraction, the more work the compiler must perform to create executable artefacts.